PHACDataHub/DSCO-experimental-web-app-platform/README-docs/EN/local-docker-deployment.md

 ### ✔️Validate, Start, and Deploy Developer environment

-You can run the script below from the root directory to do the following:
+Run the script below from the root directory:
-- Validate the Developer environment (checks for required packages and .env files)
-> NOTE: You'll need to install any missing packages locally to continue
-- Creates the necessary default .env files if not already present
-- Docker compose up the containers

 ```bash
 ./get-started.sh
 ```
+> If you're curious about the script, see what it's doing [here](#what-is-the-get-started-script-doing).

 ### 🥳Check out containers!